 This, of course, is precisely the purpose of the Adobe Analytics LABS–to open up discussions within the analytics community and to collaborate on finding solutions that lead to progress in the industry.
 The labs will be continuing their tour this fall in Salt Lake City, Los Angeles, San Francisco, Toronto, Boston, New York and D.C.

-In the meantime, check out the free ebook, 5 Adobe Analytics Auditing Tips, and learn how to start gathering more accurate data.
+In the meantime, check out the free ebook, 5 Tips to Recession-Proof Your Marketing Investments.

 About the AuthorLinkedIn More Content by Chelsi Linderman